A tumor is a new growth of tissue (a mass). The tumor is also called neoplasm. But there is a slight difference between the usage.

-Terms mass and nodules are used to describe tumor also but there is difference between the two.
+Terms mass and nodules are used to describe tumor also but there is a difference between the two.
 The mass has a maximal diameter greater than 20 mm whereas nodule is less than 20 mm.

 The term tumor too encompasses benign and malignant swellings in neoplastic settings.
-Tumor implies altered unchecked growth which results in formation of mass.
+Tumor implies altered unchecked growth which results in the formation of mass.

 Benign masses are called benign tumors and malignant ones are called malignant tumors.